carmensat/Final_Degree_Project/README.md

-In this repository, you will find all the code, images, and files related to my final degree project, which consisted of analysisng the gene expression of two specific genes called Dan and Danr in the Lamina cells in the *Drosophila Melanoagaster*
+In this repository, you will find all the code, images, and files related to my final degree project, which consisted of analyzing the gene expression of two specific genes, Dan and Danr, in the Lamina cells of *Drosophila Melanogaster*.
+This is an archival research repository; code is not intended for reuse and may require lab-specific data and environment.

 # Abstract